-• Marketing, reservation and loyalty expenses decreased to 41.2% of revenues from 43.2% during 2016 due to an increase in total net revenues;
+Marketing, reservation and loyalty expenses decreased to 41.2% of revenues from 43.2% during 2016 due to an increase in total net revenues;

-(b) Excluding the effects of foreign currency, both International and total RevPAR increased 3%.
+Includes the impact of acquisitions from the acquisition dates forward.
+Excluding the effects of foreign currency, both International and total RevPAR increased 3%.